alien4cloud/csar-public-library/org/ystia/topologies/cloudera-basic/README.rst

 How to deploy a Cloudera Hadoop cluster
 ---------------------------------------

-To deploy a CDH cluster, you need to
+To deploy a CDH cluster, you need to:

 #. create, configure and deploy an application using the **cloudera-basic** topology, and
 #. then configure and deploy a CDH Cluster with the services you choose, using the Cloudera Manager Admin Console.